foxy-vik/myfirstDBproject/README.md

 # This project was created on Docker4Drupal  - Drupal 9 Without Composer Installation

-This is a sample Drupal 9 with Composer installation pre-configured for use with Docksal.
+This is a sample Drupal 9 with Composer installation pre-configured for use with Docker4Drupal.

 ## Setup instructions